Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Introduction

 In this paper, we present \dataset, a benchmark specifically crafted to evaluate the complex multi-modal cognitive reasoning capabilities of MLLMs.
 We propose a task taxonomy to guide the development of \dataset: (1) we identify ten distinct reasoning skills, including \textit{spatial reasoning}, \textit{pattern recognition}, and \textit{numerical reasoning}. and (2) we cover a diverse array of visual contexts, including images with venn diagrams, spatially-related layouts, as well as geometric figures. \dataset is a meticulously curated dataset of 5000 multimodal reasoning problems newly acquired from a publicly available source (Table \ref{tab:all_dataset_stats}).
 The problems of the original source have been crafted and rigorously reviewed by expert annotators, and require diverse fine-grained problem-solving capabilities.
 Additionally, we provide detailed textual representations of diagrams of the samples.
 As denoted in fig. \ref{fig1:teaser}, these problems are designed to assess the logical reasoning abilities of the average high school student over text and diagrams.
 We observe that MLLMs fail to demonstrate the cognitive reasoning skills required to solve these questions.

-We conduct extensive experiments on \dataset with state-of-the-art (SOTA) closed-source MLLMs like the Claude family (3.5 Sonnet, 3 Sonnet, 3 Haiku), Gemini-1.5 Pro, and GPT-4o, and 9 open-source MLLMs like LLaVA (34B) and ShareGPT4V.
+We conduct extensive experiments on \dataset with state-of-the-art (SOTA) closed-source MLLMs like the Claude 3.7 Sonnet, Gemini-2.5 Flash, and GPT-4o, and 9 open-source MLLMs like LLaVA (34B) and ShareGPT4V.
 We evaluate them via zero shot, few shot, Chain-of-Thought \citep{wei2022chain} and step back prompting \citep{zhengtake}.
 We show that \dataset is a challenging benchmark, with human performance (established by qualified human annotators with graduate degrees) reaching only 66.3\% accuracy.
-The most powerful model we evaluate, Claude-3.5 Sonnet, achieves the best score of 41.90\% followed by GPT-4o, which attains 36.50\%.
+The most powerful model we evaluate, Gemini-2.5 Flash, achieves the best score of 57.00\% followed by Claude 3.7 Sonnet, which attains 53.90\%.
 The best open source models like LLaVA-v1.6 Mistral (7B) and ShareGPT4V (13B) achieves the accuracy of 15.20\% and 12.80\% respectively.
 We additionally create a diagram only subset (\textit{test-img}) of the benchmark to gauge the gap in visual reasoning abilities between the multi-modal models and average human capability.
-We find that the performance of these models drops further to 26.20\% for Claude-3.5 Sonnet and 22.50\% by Gemini-1.5 Pro when evaluated on \textit{test-img} only.
+We find that the performance of these models drops further to 26.20\% for Claude-3.7 Sonnet and 32.50\% by Gemini-2.5 Flash when evaluated on \textit{test-img} only.
 In contrast with human cognitive patterns, when given text descriptions in place of the diagram in these questions, model accuracy improves by $\sim$4-7\%.
-We also conduct an error analysis on Claude-3.5 Sonnet, Gemini-1.5 Pro and GPT-4o, and find that the most common errors stem from misunderstanding diagrams ($\sim 60\%$), misidentifying logical patterns ($\sim 25\%$), and forgetting relational information ($\sim 12\%$).
-Finally, we evaluate OpenAI o1 models \citep{openaio1} on without diagram questions of the benchmark and observe 66.72\% accuracy (o1-preview), 2\% points below than the human baseline.
+We also conduct an error analysis on Claude-3.7 Sonnet, Gemini-2.5 Flash and GPT-4o, and find that the most common errors stem from misunderstanding diagrams ($\sim 60\%$), misidentifying logical patterns ($\sim 25\%$), and forgetting relational information ($\sim 12\%$).